 ODF SWO and KLD currently use MDS technology with great results, and the additional cameras improve their coverage and improve the existing coverage by adding an additional observer for triangulation and monitoring.
-The Parker Mountain fire lookout will be integrated into the ODF KLD network of cameras and monitored in their detection center.
+As specified in cooperative agreements, the Parker Mountain and Eagle Rock locations will be integrated into the ODF KLD network of cameras with the existing Chase Mountain camera and monitored in their detection center.
 The Mt.
-Ashland camera will be integrated into the ODF SWO network of cameras and monitored in their detection center.
+Ashland and Paradise Craggy cameras will be integrated into the ODF SWO network of cameras with the existing Soda Mountain camera and monitored in their detection center.

-KRRC will cover costs of any hardware (instruments, microwave communication system, computer monitoring station) and any associated setup for the contemplated camera locations at Paradise Craggy and Eagle Rock and Yreka office detection center and will cover the cost of the instruments for the contemplated ODF KLD Parker Mountain and the ODF SWO Mt.
-Ashland sites.
-KRRC will cover the costs of the EVS ForestWatch® software for CFSU, the one-time site license cost for cameras on Parker Mountain, Paradise Craggy, and Eagle Rock.
-KRRC will collaborate with Cal Fire, ODF, and USFS (for Eagle Rock and Mt.
+The Renewal Corporation will address costs of the MDS technology in cooperative agreements.
+The Renewal Corporation will cover costs of any hardware (instruments, microwave communication system, computer monitoring station) and any associated setup for the contemplated camera locations at Paradise Craggy and Eagle Rock; will cover the cost of the instruments for the contemplated ODF KLD Parker Mountain and the ODF SWO Mt.
+Ashland sites; and will cover the costs of camera and tower updates at the ODF SWO Soda Mountain site.
+The Renewal Corporation will cover the costs of the EVS ForestWatch® software one-time site license for cameras on Parker Mountain, Mt.
+Ashland, Paradise Craggy, and Eagle Rock.
+The Renewal Corporation will cover costs for annual EVS software licenses and periodic camera replacement for the contemplated ODF KLD Parker Mountain and Eagle Rock sites and the ODF SWO Mt.
+Ashland and Paradise Craggy sites for a period to be agreed upon between ODF and the Renewal Corporation.
+The Renewal Corporation will collaborate with CalFire, ODF, and USFS (for Eagle Rock and Mt.
 Ashland contemplated locations) prior to the start of construction to implement this measure.
+The cooperative agreements may specify amortization funds.
 Development of MDS cameras at certain contemplated sites will involve approval by landowners.